th005151/NYCU_HLS_FP_GCN/README.md

 1. Matrix Tiling
 2. Streaming Dataflow

+For GEMM implementation, we use the code from https://spcl.inf.ethz.ch/Teaching/hls-tutorial/

 As the result, We now can control the Bram utilization used by the FPGA and scale-up the problem-set.